ga-wdi-boston/js-objects-this/README.md

 ## `this`

-As you might have gathered from the last lab, one way to break up the complexity of a problem is by using multiple kinds of objects together, and having each object be responsible for representing a small part of the problem.
+One way to break up the complexity of a problem is by using multiple kinds of objects together, and having each object be responsible for representing a small part of the problem.
 But these objects don't need to exist in isolation - objects can have other objects (or even collections of other objects) as properties.

 Suppose that we wanted to create a simple program ('RunTracker') that helps people prepare for running a 5k.
 Each day that a person runs, they create a